coding-to-music/battlecode2021/README.md

 # STEP 3: Build the game - LOCAL SETUP
 Open a terminal in the scaffold you just downloaded.
 Run the commands `./gradlew update` and `./gradlew build`
-We recommend using an IDE like IntelliJ IDEA or Eclipse to work on Battlecode, but you can also use your favorite text editor combined with a terminal.
-Battlecode 2020 uses Gradle to run tasks like run, debug and jarForUpload (but don't worry about that — you don't need to install it).

 # Install the sample player bot